Operations and Algebraic Thinking

 Narrative for the (OA) Operations and Algebraic Thinking

 Algebraic thinking is about generalizing arithmetic operations and operating on unknown quantities.
-It involves recognizing and analyzing patterns and developing generalizations about these patterns.
+It involves recognizing and analysing patterns and developing generalizations about these patterns.
 In algebra, symbols can be used to represent generalizations.
 Operations and Algebraic Thinking deals with the basic operations - addition, subtraction, multiplication, and division - the relationships they model, the kinds of problems they can be used to solve, as well as, their mathematical properties and relationships.

 Calculation Method for Domains